|Edward Bickersteth||1849 – 1853|

 |Ruth Atkinson||2020 –

 Edward Bickersteth the first Vicar of Penn Street, was born in Acton in Suffolk, into an ecclesiastical family: his father was the Rev John Bickersteth, sometime Rector of Sapcote; and his brother Robert was a future Bishop of Ripon.
 He was admitted to Trinity College, Cambridge, in 1831, and migrated to Sidney Sussex College two years later, graduating B.A. in 1836.
 He also studied at Durham University in 1837.
 Ordained Deacon late 1837, he began his career as curate to Arch-deacon Vickers at Chetton, nr.
 Bridgnorth in Shropshire, and ordained priest January, 1839, curate at Holy Cross and St. Giles, Shrewsbury Abbey.
-He held incumbencies at Holy Trinity, Penn Street, 1849 – 1853, and St. Mary’s, Aylesbury, before being appointed Archdeacon of Buckingham.
+He held incumbencies at Holy Trinity, Penn Street, 1849 – 1853, and St. Mary’s, Aylesbury, before being appointed Archdeacon of Buckingham, and appears here on an 1861 photograph of Rural Deans and Archdeacons, (Edward Bickersteth 26).
 In 1866 he was nominated an honorary canon of Christ Church, Oxford.

 In 1875, he was appointed Dean of Lichfield.
 His chief achievement as Dean was the restoration of the west front of Lichfield Cathedral, which was begun in 1877 and completed and dedicated on 9 May 1884.
 He resigned just a few weeks before his death on 9 October 1892.